BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 Credits
 -------

-I've taken various ideas and at least one direct copy and paste from UCP, and from various other mods which had similar goals as what I was looking
+I've taken various ideas and snippets from a few other mods:

-for:
+* Lifting early-game loot restrictions came directly from UCP, though I since expanded that section quite a bit.
 * Setting guaranteed drops for the vast majority of bosses in-game, via two nicely-concise statements, came from JimRaven's "FarmFest"
 * Orudeon's "Gemstone Loot Pools" clued me in that the main Gemstone pool in the Tiny Tina DLC is heavily weighted towards Pistols.
-* *(will have to go through and see what else...)*
+* FromDarkHell's "BL1Loot" provided a great index of gear for my own similar addition of uniques/pearls/seraphs into the legendary pool (though I went about it slightly differently)

 I'd also like to thank the fine folks in Shadow's Evil Hideout #borderlands-modding Discord channel for putting up with all my noobish questions.